open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 Also note that using the `--verbosity=detailed` option for the `debug` exporter causes it to output multiple lines per single received log, which when looped, would amplify the logs exponentially.

-To prevent the looping, the default configuration of the receiver excludes logs from the collector's containers by setting `presets.logsCollection.includeCollectorLogs` to `false`.
+To prevent the looping, the default configuration of the receiver excludes logs from the collector's containers.

 If you want to include the collector's logs, make sure to replace the `debug` exporter with an exporter that does not send logs to collector's standard output.